1008arjav-cmyk/github.com-yourname-real-drop-alerts/README.md

-# github.com-yourname-real-drop-alerts
-ByteBuy is a lightweight price-tracking tool built to catch real Amazon laptop deals — not fake MRP discounts.
-I built this after getting tired of checking Amazon daily and realizing most “deals” aren’t actually price drops.
+Catch real Amazon laptop price drops — not fake MRP discounts.

+Most Amazon “deals” are inflated MRPs.
+RealDrop Alerts tracks actual price history and alerts you only when the price really drops.